For DSCR borrowers evaluating Rochester: the metro carries strong rent-to-price ratios alongside low demographic momentum.

-Rochester in context
+Rochester in regional context

 Rochester sits in the Northeast — high property tax, dense population, mature housing stock.
 Upstate NY cash flow market